martincostello/sqllocaldb/readme.md

 It is designed to support use of dependency injection by consumers by implementing interfaces, and is also designed to fit with the other data access providers defined under the System.Data namespaces.

-The assembly supports SQL Server LocalDB 2012 and 2014 for x86 and x64.
+The assembly supports using SQL Server LocalDB 2012 and 2014 for both the x86 and x64 platforms.

 # Downloads